Quiz yourself

 Step 3: When the timer’s up, highlight your writing in red and leave it in the draft until your next full rewrite.

-Writer’s block Drill 2: The Tarantino Routine-o
+Fixing writer’s block trick 2: The Tarantino Routine-o drill

 This kickstarts your fingertips by evading the thinking typically required to start a writing session.
 And yes, Tarantino really does this.